 The world is full of mediocre leaders, and I am one of them.

-But I don’t want to be mediocre, and I don’t believe I’m condemned to a life sentence of mediocrity.
+But I don’t want to be a mediocre leader, and I don’t believe I’m condemned to a life sentence of mediocrity.
 Most of all, if I have any compassion on those I lead, on those subjected to my middling skills – I have to get better.

 The below is the third in a trilogy of articles.
 To understand how we got to this point you’ll want to start here.